amanVar06/ai_image_sharing/README.md

 # Generate an image using openai dall-e model.
 ## You can download and share the generated images as well.
-### Storing the images in cloudinary.
+Using Cloudinary to store the shared images.